-Mushroom farms also help dispose of another waste product poultry manure.
-Manure disposal is a difficult problem for the poultry industry.
+Another waste product mushroom farms help to dispose of is poultry manure.
+The disposal of its manure is a difficult problem for the poultry industry.
 Does the community realize how many nuisance odors and pests are produced by an old storage pile of poultry manure?
 Poultry manure is one of the most commonly available nitrogen sources across all areas of the country.
 In some areas the chicken and egg industries are threatened by the accumulation of manure.
-If mushroom growers could use more poultry manure in their formulas, it would be advantageous for both industries.
-Unfortunately, the mushroom industry uses relatively small amounts of poultry manure.
+It would be more advantageous for both industries if mushroom growers could use more poultry manure in their formulas.
+Unfortunately the mushroom industry uses relatively small amounts of poultry manure.

 To maintain compost structure for aeration during composting requires a base of organic fibrous material to keep the piles loose and provide carbohydrates for the nutrition of the mushroom.
 One Pennsylvania farm has worked with their local municipality to use the leaves collected in the township during the fall.
-They have successfully used the leaves in their composting process and now are considering improved ways to store and handle larger quantities.
+They have successfully used the leaves in their composting process and now are considering improved ways to store and handled larger quantities.
 Paper waste will add cellulose to the compost, but only added at a low amount per ton of dry material.
 More research into this area may be valuable to find a use for the tremendous amount of junk mail and paper waste.